MaxDkn/HomePredictorAI/README.md

-# HomePredictorAI

-For various occasions, I often find myself selling things door-to-door; for example, with my physics DNL class, I have to sell Gavottes, or as a scout, we regularly sell calendars at the beginning of the year.
-This repetitive task made me think that there must be a link between a person's home and the probability that this person will buy my products.
-That's why I came up with the idea of creating an AI capable of predicting whether a person will buy my products based on arbitrarily chosen criteria.

-My project is divided into two "sub-projects".
-Of course, there's the AI, which will be developed in Python (I haven't started yet), and the Web Application (CRUD) for collecting data.
-For now, I've completely finished the web application, which can be found in ./WebApp.
-I am currently hosting the site on 000webhost.com, and the address of my site is gavottes.000webhostapp.com.
-Please refrain from hacking or performing SQL injections as honestly, my site is not very secure, and I'm a beginner in web programming.
-My database is managed with phpMyAdmin, and my site is entirely made with Bootstrap.
+# HomePredictorAI: Enhancing Door-to-Door Sales with AI

+Do you find yourself often knocking on doors to sell products, whether it's for a school project or a community initiative?
+I certainly do – whether it's selling Gavottes for my physics DNL class or calendars as a scout, the repetitive nature of door-to-door sales got me thinking.
+Is there a connection between a person's home and their likelihood to buy my products?

+That's where HomePredictorAI comes in.
+It's my brainchild, aimed at leveraging artificial intelligence to predict whether a person is likely to purchase my products based on various arbitrarily chosen criteria.

+## Project Overview:

+HomePredictorAI consists of two main components:

+1. **AI Development (Python):**
+   The heart of the project lies in the development of an AI system using Python.
+While I haven't started this part yet, the plan is to train a model to predict purchase likelihood based on input parameters.

+2. **Web Application (CRUD):**
+   The web application, located in ./WebApp, serves as a platform for collecting data.
+I've already completed this aspect of the project.
+Currently, the site is hosted on 000webhost.com at gavottes.000webhostapp.com.
+However, I must admit, the site's security measures are not robust, and it's still a work in progress.
+It's built entirely with Bootstrap and managed with phpMyAdmin.

+So, if you're curious about the intersection of home characteristics and purchasing behavior, or if you just want to see how AI can enhance door-to-door sales, stay tuned for updates on HomePredictorAI!